How to Know if You Have Anxiety

 Anxiety could also be a symptom of some other underlying mental health conditions such as depression.
 Although not an illness, pregnancy and giving birth can be a traumatic or unpleasant experience for some women, giving rise to stress.

-Substance use and abuse: The use of alcohol and illicit drugs also contributes to worsening anxiety symptoms.
+Substance use and abuse: Legacy Healing Tampa says the use of alcohol and illicit drugs also contributes to worsening anxiety symptoms.
 A large percentage of people resort to alcohol and recreational drugs as a way to cope with the pressures of daily living; a few also use them to manage their anxiety.

 However, they soon develop a dependence on these substances.
 If the drugs become unavailable, especially if the person is trying to quit, the symptoms have shown to aggravate.
 Not only this, people who abuse drugs and alcohol are more likely to develop anxiety than others.